medialab/minet/docs/cli.md

 .
 CSV input from stdin (mind the `-`):
     $ xsv select url file.csv | minet fetch url -i - > report.csv

 .
-Dowloading files in specific output directory:
+Downloading files in specific output directory:
     $ minet fetch url -i file.csv -O html > report.csv

 how to use the command with a CSV file?